Shally1130/Chatbot/README.md

 __Note__: There are two branches.

-1. For one, the confidence of answer is greater or equal to 2.5:
+1.For one, the confidence of answer is greater or equal to 2.5:

 ![alt text][QA2]
 [QA2]: https://github.com/emory-irlab/QAChatBot/blob/master/images/QA2.png

-2. Another one is the confidence of answer less than 2.5:
+2.Another one is the confidence of answer less than 2.5:

 ![alt text][QA3]